stfalcon-studio/FrescoImageViewer/README.md

 #### Gestures disabling
 If you need to disable some of gestures - do it using `allowSwipeToDismiss(boolean)` and `allowZooming(boolean)` accordingly.

-Here is an example that sets possible options:
+Here is an example that sets all the possible options:

 ```java
 new ImageViewer.Builder<>(this, images)